Right Arrow

 Scalability Method

-Add unlimited cameras to existing system
+Add cameras to the existing system as needed

 Deploy additional mobile units per location